Cleveland Torso Murderer: Robert Robertson

-On July 22, 1950, Robert Robertson, age 41, was discovered at 2138 Davenport Avenue in Cleveland.
+On July 22, 1950, Robert Robertson (41) was discovered at 2138 Davenport Avenue.
 Police believed he had been dead six to eight weeks and appeared to have been intentionally decapitated, fitting the profile of other victims.
-Robertson was estranged from his family, had an arrest record, and was an alcoholic on the fringes of society.
+Robertson was estranged from his family, had an arrest record and was an alcoholic on the fringes of society.
 Despite widespread newspaper coverage linking his death to the Torso Murderer, detectives treated it as an isolated crime.

 Other possible related murders

 Between 1921 and 1942, nine people, eight of them unidentified, were found dead and dismembered in swamps or around train yards near Pittsburgh, Pennsylvania.
-The so-called "Murder Swamp Killings" have been theorized to be additional victims of the Torso Murderer.
-The almost identical similarities between the Pittsburgh victims to those in Cleveland, both of which were directly connected by a Baltimore and Ohio Railroad line, were enough to convince Cleveland investigator Peter Merylo that the Pittsburgh murders were related.
+Due to similarities in method and injuries, the so-called "Murder Swamp Killings" have been theorized to be additional victims of the Torso Murderer.
+These similarities, along with Pittsburgh and Cleveland being directly connected by a Baltimore and Ohio Railroad line, were enough to convince Cleveland investigator Peter Merylo that the Pittsburgh murders were also the work of the Torso Murderer.
+In addition, the Swamp Murders seem to have stopped in 1934, before resuming in 1939; this gap in the Pittsburgh murders seems to correspond closely with the Torso Killings in Cleveland, which officially began in 1935, and ended in 1938.

-The headless body of an unidentified male was found in a boxcar in New Castle, Pennsylvania, on July 1, 1936.
-Three headless victims were found in boxcars near McKees Rocks on May 3, 1940.
-All bore similar injuries to those inflicted by the Torso Murderer.
-Dismembered bodies were also found in the swamps near New Castle between 1921 and 1934 and between 1939 and 1942.
+In addition to the Swamp Murders, the headless body of an unidentified male was found in a boxcar in New Castle, Pennsylvania, on July 1, 1936.
+Almost four years later, on May 3, 1940, three headless victims were found in boxcars near McKees Rocks, Pennsylvania.
+All bore similar injuries to those inflicted by the Torso Murderer, and it was considered possible (but not proven) that the victims had been killed in Cleveland, then hidden in the boxcars to be sent on to Pennsylvania.

 Possible link to Black Dahlia Murder

 In December 1938, the Torso Murderer allegedly sent a letter to Ness, claiming that he had moved to California and killed a woman there and had buried the head in Los Angeles.
-In the letter, the killer referred to himself as a "DC" or Doctor of Chiropractic.
+In the letter, the killer referred to himself as a "DC", or Doctor of Chiropractic.
 An investigation uncovered animal bones.

 A decade later, this "confession" resulted in authorities considering the possibility that the Torso Murderer had some connection to the Black Dahlia case, in which the bisected remains of 22-year-old Elizabeth Short were found in the unfinished Leimert Park housing development of Los Angeles on January 15, 1947.
 Both Short and the Torso Murderer victims had been thoroughly cleaned after death, and a butcher knife was believed to have been used in both cases.
 However, Short was not decapitated, as was a signature for the Cleveland victims.
-Furthermore, the murder took place a near-decade after the letter was received.
+Furthermore, the murder took place nearly a decade after the letter was received.
 Aside from circumstantial evidence and sheer speculation, there is nothing connecting Short to the Torso Murderer.

 Suspects

+Authorities interrogated around 9,100 people during the search to find the Torso Murderer.
+There were only two main suspects: Frank Dolezal and Francis Sweeney.